 Nurseries usually sell gooseberries as bare root plants for early spring planting.
 Amend the soil with organic matter as needed and plant the gooseberries as soon as they arrive and before they leaf out.
 Plant them about one inch deeper than they were planted at the nursery (you can see the old soil line on the canes).
-Gently tamper down the soil around the plants and cut the canes back to 6 to 10 inches above the soil line.
+Gently tamp down the soil around the plants and cut the canes back to 6 to 10 inches above the soil line.
 Space the plants at least three feet apart.
-Water them deeply at least gooseberries during the first growing season and until established, more frequently in the absence of rain and in hot weather.
+Water them deeply during the first growing season until established, and more frequently in hot weather or the absence of rain.

 Gooseberries are low maintenance.
 However, because of their thorns, harvesting can be challenging.
 Always wear protective gear: long gloves, long sleeves, and pants.

-Trellising or staking help when the canes flop over, which happens especially when they are loaded with berries.
+Trellising or staking helps keep the canes from flopping over, which happens especially when they are loaded with berries.

 Gooseberries can be grown in full sun as well as partial shade.
 In warmer climates. they need protection from the hot midday or afternoon sun.
 A location that is shaded by a building, fence, or tree is ideal.

-Add a two- to three-inch layer of mulch in a three-foot diameter around the base of the plant to keep the soil cool and moist.
+Add a 2 to 3 inch layer of mulch in a 3 foot diameter around the base of the plant to keep the soil cool and moist.

 Once established, the plants only need to be watered in the absence of weekly rainfall.
-Water the plants slowly and deeply, preferably using drip irrigation.
+Water the plants slowly and deeply.

 Temperature and Humidity